kawane/songmark/README.md

 # songmark

-Spec and samples of songmark file format.
+[Spec](Songmark.md) and samples of songmark file format.

-Songmark is format to represent song with lyrics, chords and metadata
+[Songmark](Songmark.md) is a format to represent song with lyrics, chords and metadata